airsoftnorge/asn-market/_posts/001_featured/2022-07-06-sales-post-template.md

 <!-- If you would like to link your email address direktly on the site, simply enclose your email adress in angled brackets. -->

-To add a clickable link for your email address to the listing, simply enclose it in angled brackets ( < > )<email@example.domain>.
+To add a clickable link for your email address to the listing, simply enclose it in angled brackets ( < > ): <email@example.domain>.